greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 3. Download the commercial VMware Greenplum package from [VMware Tanzu Network](https://network.pivotal.io/), and then copy the package to the `gpadmin` user's home directory on each coordinator, standby, and segment host.

-4. If you used `yum` or `apt` to install Greenplum Database to the default location, run the following commands on each host to upgrade to the new software release.
-(I DON'T KNOW WHAT YOU MEAN BY "upgrade to the new software release"):
+4. If you used `yum` or `apt` to install Greenplum Database to the default location, run the following commands on each host to replace the software:

 For RHEL/CentOS systems:

 ```
-$ sudo yum upgrade ./greenplum-db-<version>-<platform>.rpm
+$ sudo yum install ./greenplum-db-<version>-<platform>.rpm
 ```

 For Ubuntu systems: